christianacca/static-web-apps-auth/docs/CONTRIBUTING.md

 ### Team process (QA after dev)

 In practice QA resource might not be able to work in parallel on tests whilst dev works on feature
-   - QA resource might not be immediately available at steps 3-4
+   - QA resource might not be immediately available at steps 3-4 above
    - there is a high level of fluidity in the implementation such that QA working in parallel with dev would cause merge hell

 In that case the process changes to: